Dark blue background with light blue orbits.

 To manage the migration to New Outlook, Administrators can use the following Windows registry settings:

-Use the “NewOutlookMigrationUserSetting” registry setting to pause/resume the migration for the pilot and users accordingly.
-The Classic Outlook is expected to retire permanently by the year 2030, until then users should be able to use the following registry to pause the automatic migration if there are no further announcements from Microsoft on the retirement dates.
+Use the “NewOutlookMigrationUserSetting” registry setting to pause or resume the automatic migration for the pilot and users accordingly.
+The Classic Outlook is expected to retire permanently by the year 2030, and until then users should be able to use the following registry setting to pause the automatic migration if there are no further announcements from Microsoft on the retirement dates.
 It is highly recommended to proceed with the migration at this time.

 • [HKEY_CURRENT_USER\Software\Policies\Microsoft\office\16.0\outlook\preferences]